rtrelease/Jetson-Symbolics-Neuromorphics/WhyRobotBrains.md

 ### Why Use *Robot Brains*?
 Historical Reflections on the *Science* of Artificial Intelligence and Global Commercial Bubbles

-*This Note serves as a Preface for the collected* **AI Lab Notes**, *as well as a commentary on the current AI state-of-the-art, and NVIDIA Jetsons for practical physical computing and robotics for Edge laboratories.*
+*This Note serves as a Preface for the collected* **AI Lab Notes**, *as well as a commentary on the current AI state-of-the-art and NVIDIA Jetsons for practical physical computing and robotics for Edge laboratories.*

 #### Backstory